zshipko/imaged/rust/README.md

 # imaged

-An image processing library in Rust built on [libimaged](https://github.com/zshipko/imaged)
+An image processing library in Rust built on [libimaged](https://github.com/zshipko/imaged).

+`imaged` is focused on supporting a wide range of color conversions using [babl](http://www.gegl.org/babl/)

+## Example

 ```rust
 use imaged::*;